-Here are five of our favorite Father’s Day emails to get you started.
+Here are 7 of our favorite Father’s Day emails to get you started.

 1) Buyagift combines product recommendations and social proof to persuade shoppers